wren-lang/wren/doc/site/classes.markdown

       }
     }

+The `construct` keyword says we're defining a constructor, and `new` is its name.
+In Wren, all constructors have names, just like [methods][#methods].
+The word "new" isn't special to Wren, it's just a common constructor name.

+To make a unicorn now, we just call the constructor method on the class itself:

+    :::dart
+    var fred = Unicorn.new("Fred", "palomino")

-The `construct` before the method name makes it a constructor.
-The `new` isn't special.
-Constructors can have any name you like, which lets you clarify how it creates the instance:
+Giving constructors names is handy because it means you can have more than one, and each can clarify how it creates the instance:

     :::dart
     class Unicorn {